TresAmigosSD/SMV/docs/design/smvCDS.md

 Please note since we need to pass some vars to the final result, ```smvCDSlast7D``` need to make sure that for each time group, the runningtime of the first record should be the same as the time itself, so that ```agg``` can use first to retrive the original variable values.
 The example here is the ```20140202``` time group, 3rd and 4th records in ```smvApplyCDS``` output.
+(Need to re-consider how to implement this requirement)

 #### Case 2: Give me top-5
 In this case the client code will look like
 ```scala
 val res = df.groupBy('Id).smvApplyCDS(smvCDSTop5('amt)).toDF
 ```
+Please note that this type of usage of GDO coule be the most common one.

 #### Case 3: Monthly Cycle data from transaction data
-Need a Panel Time Generator helper for this use case.
+Need a Panel Time Generator helper for this use case (could use onther designes, details need to be done later).
 Assume we have
 ```scala
 val anchorTimeRange = PanelTimeGenerator(Month, 3, 201401, 201406)
 ```